FrenchFive/paint/README.md

 - Imported or pasted images scale to fit while keeping their aspect ratio.
 - Exports and copied images include the current background color.
 - Rounded canvas container resizes to match imported images.
+- Resize handles let you set custom canvas dimensions.
+- File dropdown groups Import, Export, Copy and New options.
+- Tailwind CSS styling for a modern look.

 ## 📦 Installation